 A simple example would be to say “what’s up”.
 Even the most austere English teacher knows what this means but this is in no way formal English.
 For someone new to English it would be confusing at least initially.

 Contractions are unique form of slang or colloquialism that is more readily accept as standard English.
-A challenge with contractions is there omission of information.
-With this missing information there can be confusion.
+A challenge with contractions is their omission of information.
+With this missing information, there can be confusion.

 An example would be “don’t” or “shouldn’t”.
 Other more complicated contractions can include “djeetyet” for “did you eat yet”.
-These common phrase leave out or do not pronounce important information.
+These common phrases leave out or do not pronounce important information.